Buttigieg launches $1B pilot to build racial equity in roads - NewsBreak

 The Transportation Department has aimed to help communities that feel racially harmed by highway expansions, with the Federal Highway Administration last year taking a rare step to pause a proposed $9 billion widening project in Houston, partly over civil rights concerns.
 That move likely spurred action in other places such as Austin, Texas, where environmental and racial justice groups recently filed a lawsuit to force the Texas transportation agency to better lay out the impacts of a proposed highway expansion there.

-Buttigieg drew fire from some Republicans earlier this year when he said the federal government had an obligation to address the harms of racist design in highways .
-“There’s trees they’re putting in, they’re saying that highways are racially discriminatory.
-I don’t know how a road can be that," DeSantis said in February, dismissing it as “woke.”
+Buttigieg, a former mayor of South Bend, Indiana, who unsuccessfully ran for president in 2020, drew fire from some Republicans earlier this year when he said the federal government had an obligation to address the harms of racist design in highways.
+"There's trees they're putting in, they're saying that highways are racially discriminatory.
+I don't know how a road can be that," DeSantis said in February, dismissing it as "woke."

+In his remarks Thursday, Buttigieg pushed back at critics, noting that “there is nothing sacred about the status quo" with roads and bridges.

+“They are not divinely ordained; they are decisions," he said.
+“And we can make better decisions than what came before."

 Under the program, $195 million in competitive grants is to be awarded this year, of which $50 million will be devoted for communities to conduct planning studies.